nlenkowski/docs/provisioning-osx-for-web-development.md

-# Provisioning OS X for web development
+# Provisioning macOS for web development

-> Updated for OS X 10.11 El Capitan
+> Updated for macOS 10.12 Sierra

 ### A guide to provisioning: